 Our Research Mentors

 The ultimate aim of SPARK's distinctive mentor-based model is to nurture enthusiasm for research among talented high schoolers.
-Physician-scientists at Mayo Clinic in Florida who act as mentors and role models are dedicated to ensuring that SPARK student scholars have hands-on experience in their research labs investigating a range of topics, including novel therapeutic targets, cancer metastasis, nanomedicine, neuroscience, immunology and much more.
+Physician-scientists who act as mentors and role models are dedicated to ensuring that SPARK student scholars have hands-on experience in their research labs investigating a range of topics, including novel therapeutic targets, cancer metastasis, nanomedicine, neuroscience, immunology and much more.

-Laboratories and scientists who participate in the SPARK Research Mentorship Program are:
+Laboratories and scientists who participate in the SPARK Research Mentorship Program at Mayo Clinic's campus in Florida are:

 Panagiotis (Panos) Z. Anastasiadis, Ph.D.